FreeTubeApp/FreeTube-Docs/about/about-freetube.md

 - Two extractor APIs to choose from (Built in or Invidious)
 - Subscribe to channels without an account
 - Connect to an externally setup proxy such as Tor
-- View and search your local subscriptions, history, and saved videos
+- View and search your local subscriptions, playlists and history
 - Organize your subscriptions into "Profiles" to create a more focused feed
 - Export & import subscriptions
 - Youtube Trending
 - Youtube Chapters
 - Most popular videos page based on the set Invidious instance
 - SponsorBlock
+- DeArrow
 - Open videos from your browser directly into FreeTube (with extension)
 - Watch videos using an external player
 - Full Theme support